Alandu8/COMP2113_Group16/README.md

 ## Game Description

-There is a 19 \times 19 board for two players.
+There is a 19×19 board for two players.
 Two players will claim a box alternatively.
 The winning strategy is similar to Gomoku, also known as Five in a Row.
 The winner is the first player to construct a continuous chain of five boxes horizontally, vertically, or diagonally, but there are several additional rules in this game.

   - Randomly decides whether player 1 or player 2 will play first.
   - Initially, there are 20 random exclueded boxes which are not available for both two players.
 Available boxes are non-exclueded at the beginning or unclaimed by         players.
 If player choose the unavailable box, he will receive a warning and be asked to change his selection.